 - Andrew giving an Oscar award-type farewell speech, only for Anya to cut him off.
 "Nobody cares."

-- Fatal Attractor: Buffy finally realises this isn't her fault, and she can concentrate on Mr Right Now as opposed to finding Mr Right.
+- Fatal Attractor: Buffy finally realises this isn't her fault, and she can concentrate on herself as opposed to finding Mr. Right.

 - Felony Misdemeanor: "We destroyed the mall?
 I fought on the wrong side."